ProfessorProf/valorscripts/README.md

 Syntax: `!t-undo`
 Reverses any expended resources from the most-recently used technique.
 Remembers up to the last 20 techniques used.

+### Get critical hit damage
+Syntax: `!crit`
+Shows you (and only you) how much damage the previous technique would have done if it had scored a critical hit.

 ### Add Effect
 Syntax: `!e Poison 2`